CbLDM: A Diffusion Model for recovering nanostructure from atomic pair distribution function: Introduction

 \section{Introduction}

 In recent years, nanomaterials have become an important research direction in materials science~\cite{gupta2019carbon}.
 Due to the size of nanomaterials being close to the electronic coherence length~\cite{billinge2019nanometre}, they exhibit surface effects~\cite{wu2013nanostructure}, small size effects and macroscopic quantum tunneling effects \cite{92Macroscopic}.
 These features give nanomaterials extensive application prospects in fields such as electronics, optics, and magnetism~\cite{montero2002nanostructures,cho2010effects,yang2008photocurrent,an2009synthesis}.
 In materials science, nanomaterials display a variety of properties, with one key reason being their structural diversity~\cite{xia2003one,hu2013ultrathin}.
-To understand the relationship between structure and property, we focus on the process of inferring the structural characteristics of a nanostructure from its known properties or behaviors, known as the nanostructure inverse problem~\cite{billinge2007problem,billinge2010nanostructure}.
+Consequently, understanding the relationship between structure and properties motivates the study of the nanostructure inverse problem, which aims to infer structural characteristics from observed properties or behaviors~\cite{billinge2007problem,billinge2010nanostructure}.

-For solving the nanostructure inverse problem, our focus is on utilizing the pair distribution function (PDF).
+Among various experimental techniques, the atomic pair distribution function (PDF) plays an important role in addressing this problem.
 The advantage of the PDF method over traditional X-ray diffraction (XRD) lies in its ability to integrate all scattering information into the Fourier transform, providing information about atomic distances in nanostructures.
-This allows the PDF method to better capture features of amorphous or locally ordered structures, making it particularly suitable for complex nanostructures~\cite{fernandez2008x}.
+This makes PDF particularly suitable for systems with local order, disorder, or finite size effects, such as amorphous materials and nanoparticles~\cite{fernandez2008x}.

-Compared to nuclear magnetic resonance and cryo-electron microscopy, the experimental operation of the PDF method is relatively simple and often does not require complex sample preparation processes~\cite{forse2015new,hoque2019structural}.
-Besides, the data analysis of the PDF method is relatively straightforward, and atomic distance information can be obtained through Fourier transformation, making it easier to interpret and understand.
+However, recovering a three dimensional atomic structure from one dimensional PDF data, constitutes a highly ill-posed inverse problem.
+A single PDF contains only statistical information about pairwise atomic distances, and distinct atomic configurations may produce very similar PDFs.
+Experimental noise, finite real-space resolution, and limited measurement ranges further exacerbate the non-uniqueness and instability of the reconstruction.
+As a result, PDF-based structure recovery is more naturally framed as a probabilistic and generative task, rather than a deterministic one-to-one mapping.